plabble/plabble.github.io/transport/unsubscribe.md

 1. The client sends a UNSUBSCRIBE packet to the server
 2. The server checks if the user is subscribed.
 If so, it removes the subscription.
-3. The server sends status code 0.
+3. The server sends an empty response.

 ---
 > &larr; Back to [Home](../index.md) - To [Transport](./index.md) - Prev: [SUBSCRIBE packet](./subscribe.md) &rarr;